 The different types of 5G

-The problem is that networks rarely talk honestly about what kind of 5G they are using - and that can be an issue when comparing services.
 The main thing to avoid is anything in the first category - so sub-standard 5G services that actually aren't 5G at all.
-This is a problem in the US currently with certain services but isn't an issue in the UK at present.
+This is a problem in the US currently with certain services but isn't an issue in the UK.

 |5G Minus or 5GE||Also known by many other names including 4G+, 5GE, 4G LTE Plus, 4G LTE Advanced, 4G LTE-A and even 4.5G, refers to data speeds that are faster than those offered by Gigabit LTE but don’t yet technically reach the minimum requirements to be officially classified as 5G.|